 Wai, J., Brown, M. I., & Chabris, C. F. (2018).
 Using standardized test scores to include general cognitive ability in education research and policy.
 Journal of Intelligence, 6, 37.
 The Conversation, CNBC, Salon

 Wai, J., & Halpern, D. F. (2018).
 The impact of changing norms on creativity in psychological science.
 Perspectives on Psychological Science, 13, 466-472.

 Wai, J., & Perina, K. (2018).
 Expertise in journalism: Factors shaping a cognitive and culturally elite profession.
 Journal of Expertise, 1, 57-78.
-The Intercept, The Hill, AlterNet, FAIR
+Scientific American, The Intercept, The Hill, AlterNet, FAIR